CleverRaven/Cataclysm-DDA/data/mods/CRT_EXPANSION/readme/README.md

 # Extended Techniques
 More techniques, more play styles.
 Tries to open up melee and offer more than "does it have a reach attack?" or "does it have rapid strikes?" to make melee interesting.
+Currently, this only applies to weapons and tools from my mod as this would break vanilla.
+Feel free to add whatever you like on your own weapons!

 # For those curious about stat scaling: